Nature's Narrative

 The text explores the factors that give direction and motivation in life, using nature and human experiences as analogies.
 It highlights the importance of strong motivation and willpower in achieving goals, comparing it to how plants grow towards gravity.
 Human emotions and aspirations shape personal journeys, often influenced by external forces like societal expectations and financial constraints.
 The narratives of individuals like Albert Einstein and Winston Churchill illustrate how overcoming challenges can lead to success.
 Ultimately, the text emphasizes the need for clear goals, careful planning, and resilience in the face of setbacks to maintain one’s focus and achieve aspirations.

-Standing before a huge banyan tree, he was amazed to see its massive size.
-Its massive boroughs needed support.
-Nature has provided them with the intrinsic backing in the prop roots, which grow from the branches and penetrate the ground downward to become like supportive pillars.
-It is the way of Mother Nature to compensate for one thing with another.
-In human beings, it is a little different in a way that humans are social and seek mutual help and support in case they need it to chase their dreams with driving force.
+Standing before a huge banyan tree, he was amazed by its vast expanse.
+The massive boroughs needed support.
+Nature has provided them with the intrinsic backing in the form of prop roots.
+These roots emerge from the branches and grow downward, penetrating the ground to become stout supportive pillars.
+Nature compensates one thing with another.
+In human beings, it is a little different in a way that humans are social.
+They seek mutual help and support in case they need it to chase their dreams with a driving force.

 If a straight potted plant is laid parallel to the plane of the earth, a strange thing is observed.
 The shoot of the plant starts growing upward, taking a “L” turn.
 The plant first struggles to grow against gravity, and the apex of it starts growing in an upward direction.
 On the contrary, the root, when observed, shows a downward trend towards the gravitational pull.
 Yet another interesting thing is observed if the plant is slowly rotated so that it gets equal force everywhere.
 In that case, it keeps growing straight without bending anywhere.

-The simple experiment described above shows how different forces affect organisms and their roles in shaping their future course of development vis-à-vis the environment and intrinsic forces.
+The simple experiment described above shows how different forces affect organisms and their roles in shaping their future course of development vis-ร -vis the environment and intrinsic forces.
 In terms of human beings, the analogy fits mutatis mutandis well.

 Human beings are complex organisms so far as their brains are concerned.
 There are a plethora of emotions, sentiments, feelings, aspirations and desires.
 The feelings are like millions of ripples in a flowing stream, which emerge and subside.
 The feelings, emotions and aspirations are conditional, and it is difficult to frame them in a rule or two.

 The development of human beings starts from their beginning in the mother’s womb.
-It is conceived first as a physical development, and it gradually changes to mental and emotional development.
-The latter occupies a central role in an individual’s life.
+Since conception, the embryo grows.
+Passing through various developmental stages, the embryo becomes a foetus.
+With gradual changes, the foetus undergoes various changes from mental, emotional and physical development.
+Emotions play an important role in shaping and chiselling out the best individual.
 It is emotions which shape the personality of an individual.
-The aspirations and ambitions are also a type of emotion which are subtle but play an important role in the future course of an individual’s journey.
+The aspirations and ambitions are subtle but are crucial in the future course of an individual’s journey.

-The great scientist Albert Einstein says that “Everyone is a genius, but if you judge a fish on its ability to climb a tree, it will live its whole life believing that it is stupid”.
+The great scientist Albert Einstein once opined that everyone is a genius, but if a fish is judged on its ability to climb a tree, it will live its whole life believing that it was ignorant.
 The message is loud and clear.
-The aorta is the abilty.
-It is intrinsic that needs to be identified and honed.
+The ability is like the aorta.
+It is intrinsic and needs identification to hone it.
 Einstein had to prove himself before becoming a great scientist.
-He was ranked below average in his school days and was back backbencher.
+He was ranked below average in his school days and was a backbencher.
 Whether he was focused or not is insignificant.
 The point is, his interest in certain subjects was overpowering and exceeded other things.

-The future course of happenings are factor dependent.
-Various influence the future thoughts and aim.
+The future course of events is factor-dependent.
+Various factors influence future thoughts and aims.
 Some wanted to be an administrator but ended up in a field they never liked.
-Winston Churchil in his book “My Early Life” has interestingly described this ordeal.
+Winston Churchill, in his book “My Early Life”, has interestingly described this ordeal.
 He writes:

 “I had scarcely passed my twelfth birthday when I entered the inhospitable regions of examinations, through which for the next seven years I was destined to journey.
 These examinations were a great trial to me.
 The subjects dearest to the examiners were almost invariably those I fancied least.
 I would have liked to have been examined in history, poetry and writing essays.
 The examiners, on the other hand, were partial to Latin and mathematics.
 And their will prevailed. xxx I should have liked to be asked to say what I knew.
 They always tried to ask what I did not know. xxx This sort of treatment had only one result: I did not do well in examinations.”